 THE BOUNDARY TREES OF WALTER PRIDDY

 You know how free association goes.
-Officialy, it’s fall, but we just finished our sixth 90-degree day in a row, so we’ve been groovin’ (a 60s term, kiddies) on an old Lovin’ Spoonful hit, “Summer in the City.”
+It’s summer, hot and humid, and we face a string 90-degree days in our future, so we’ve been groovin’ (a 60s term, kiddies) on an old Lovin’ Spoonful hit, “Summer in the City.”

 Although operating without a lot of the mental stimulants that were so freely available during the Summer of Love, we nonetheless started pondering the line “Back of my neck gettin’ dirty and gritty.”
 “Gritty” rhymes with “pretty,” which rhymes with “Priddy.”
 And there you have it.
 Thinking a lot about tree law (as we do), we recalled Walter Priddy.

 “Oh, yeah,” you say, “that guy James Thurber wrote about.
 The secret life and all … The Ben Stiller movie …” No, not ‘Mitty.’
 We’re talking ‘Walter Priddy.’
 No “secret life” that we know of, but something just as fascinating – a line of boundary trees, an unhappy neighbor, a homeowner’s association, counterclaims.
 Our meat and potatoes, you know.